grepug/vision-blog/content/blog/3-view-models-in-react/index.md

 setState(item => item.set({ title: "New Title" }))
 ```

-Now, each call to set state, React can clearly figure out that our state is definitely changed, because the reference of the state is totally different.
+Now, each call to set state, React can clearly figure out that our state is definitely changed, because the reference of the previous state and the new state are totally different.

 ## Useful Helpers

-With the powerful custom React hooks and generics from TypeScript, we can build some useful helper hooks to handle our common operations on list state.
+With the powerful custom React hooks and generics from TypeScript, we can build some useful helper hooks to handle our common operations.

 #### `useImmutableState<State>(initialState: State)`